Any day now! George Clooney drops a big hint about Amal’s due date

 George Clooney could be only days away from becoming a dad!

-The actor did not appear at Sunday's Aurora Prize for Awaking Humanity event in Yerevan, Armenia, which he co-founded, because it looks like wife Amal, 39, could be due any day now with twins.
+The actor did not appear at Sunday's Aurora Prize for Awaking Humanity event in Yerevan, Armenia, because it looks like wife Amal, 39, could be due any day now with twins.

-"I really would have been (there) but if I came there and my wife had twins while I was there, I could never come home," Clooney said in a video message to the audience.
+"I really would have been (there) but if I came there and my wife had twins while I was there, I could never come home," Clooney, who is the co-chair of the selection committee for the award, said in a video message to the audience.

 It was revealed in February that the couple is expecting twins.
 Clooney, 56, will be a first-time dad, which he said is "going to be an adventure."